About the Journal

 Focus and Scope

-Jurnal Entomologi Indonesia (JEI) (P-ISSN: 1829-7722; E-ISSN: 2089-0257) is an open-access and peer-reviewed journal that publishes original research papers, reviews, and short communications that covers the basic and applied aspect of insects and mites or other arthropods in agriculture, forestry, human and animal health, and natural resources and environmental management.
-Scope of JEI includes behavior, biology, biosystematics, ecology, molecular biology, conservation biology, medical entomology, urban entomology, physiology & taxonomy, control of insects and mites or other arthropods particularly the oriental tropics and Indonesia.
+Jurnal Entomologi Indonesia (JEI) (P-ISSN: 1829-7722; E-ISSN: 2089-0257) is an open-access and peer-reviewed journal that publishes original research papers, reviews, and short communications that covering basic and applied sciences on insects and mites or other arthropods in agriculture, forestry, human and animal health, and natural resources management particularly in the tropics.
+The scope of JEI includes behavior, biology, biosystematics, ecology, molecular biology, conservation biology, medical entomology, urban entomology, agricultural entomology, economic entomology, pest management, physiology & taxonomy, and sampling methods of insects and mites or other arthropods particularly the oriental tropics and Indonesia.

 Jurnal Entomologi Indonesia is a peer-reviewed scientific journal that publishes original research articles, reviews, and short communications.
 All of the manuscripts must be submitted through online submission and go through a peer-review process.